folio-org/folio-org.github.io/guidelines/create-new-repo.md

 For back-end modules: descriptors/ModuleDescriptor-template.json, Dockerfile, Jenkinsfile, etc.
 For front-end modules: package.json, .eslintrc, etc.

-Open a Jira issue, so that the project is integrated into Jenkins, the correct permissions are set on the repo, and an appropriate Jira project can be created (if applicable).
-Add the label 'ci'.
+Open Jira tickets, so that the project is integrated into Jenkins, the correct permissions are set on the repo, and an appropriate Jira project can be created (if applicable).
-There is one example at [FOLIO-949](https://issues.folio.org/browse/FOLIO-949).
+There is one example at [FOLIO-2113](https://issues.folio.org/browse/FOLIO-2113).
-Suggest a short name for the Jira project.
+Specify "Development Team: Core: Platform" and "Labels: platform-backlog devops" to be prioritized and scheduled.

 In the bottom "Further information" section of the README, add a link to your project issue tracker.